Popular Stories

 Lavender is popular for many reasons.
 Not only does it look good in your garden, but the scent is intoxicating.

 But not all lavender varieties are created equal.
-In fact, one variety (if left to its own devices), can do a lot of damage to the environment.
+In fact, one species (if left to its own devices) can do a lot of damage to the environment.
 It’s even been declared a weed in some parts of Australia.

 Why Italian lavender is a high-risk plant

-Native to the Mediterranean region, lavendual stoechas (Italian lavender), has been declared a weed in both Victoria and Western Australia.
+Authorities have declared Italian lavender, native to the Mediterranean region, a weed in both Victoria and Western Australia.

-It is naturalised in South Australia, Australian Capital Territory, New South Wales and Tasmania.
-This means it has jumped the garden fence and is now spreading in the environment, potentially eliminating understory species, like small trees, shrubs, herbs, grasses and mosses.
+It is naturalised in South Australia, the Australian Capital Territory, New South Wales and Tasmania.
+This means it has escaped the garden and is now spreading in the environment, potentially eliminating understory species such as small trees, shrubs, herbs, grasses, and mosses.

 gardening responsibly lavender weed